Symmetry-protected Nodal Points and Nodal Lines in Magnetic Materials: spectrum degeneracy: IPReps of the little co-groups

 As mentioned, we consider the type-\textrm{III} or type-\textrm{IV} Shubnikov space groups as the symmetry groups of magnetic materials.
-For the type-\textrm{III} Shubnikov space groups\cite{BradleyCrack}, every anti-unitary symmetry element is a combination of time reversal $T$ and certain space group operation $g$ in which the point group operation contains nontrivial rotation or reflection (as well as fractional translation for the nonsymmorphic groups).
-Therefore this type of groups have the structure $\mathcal M=G+uGT$, where $G$ is a Fedorov space group and $u$ is a unitary point group operation satisfying $u\notin G, u^2\in G$.
-In this case, time reversal operation $T$ is not an element of the maximum magnetic point group.
-On the other hand, in a type \textrm{IV} Shubnikov space group \cite{BradleyCrack} the combination of time reversal $T$ and certain fractional translation $\pmb t_0$ is a symmetry operation.
-Therefore this type of groups have the structure $\mathcal M=G+T\{E|\pmb t_0\}G$, where $G$ is a Fedorov space group.
-Consequently, time reversal is an element of the maximum magnetic point group.
+For the type-\textrm{III} Shubnikov space groups\cite{BradleyCrack}, every anti-unitary symmetry element $T\{g|\pmb \tau_{g}\}$ is a combination of time reversal $T$ and certain space group operation with fractional translation $\pmb \tau_{g}$ in which the point group operation $g\neq E$.
+Therefore this type of groups have the structure $\mathcal{M}=\mathcal{H}+T(G-\mathcal{H})$, where $\mathcal{H}$ is a halving subgroup of Fedorov (ordinary) space group $G$.
+In this case, time reversal operation $T$ is not an element of $\mathcal{M}$.
+On the other hand, in a type \textrm{IV} Shubnikov space group \cite{BradleyCrack} the combination of time reversal $T$ and certain fractional translation $\pmb \tau_0$ is a symmetry operation.
+Therefore this type of groups have the structure $\mathcal M=G+T\{E|\pmb \tau_0\}G$, where $G$ is a Fedorov space group.

-In the representation theory of a type-III or type-IV Shubnikov magnetic space group $\mathcal M$, the magnetic little group $\mathcal M(\pmb k)$ is the subgroup of $\mathcal M$ which transforms the wave vector $\pmb k$ in the BZ into its equivalent wave vector $\pmb k+\pmb K$, here $\pmb K$ is a reciprocal lattice vector. $\mathcal M(\pmb k)$ is also a Shubnikov space group which has translation group as its normal subgroup.
+In the Rep theory of a type-III or type-IV Shubnikov magnetic space group $\mathcal M$, the magnetic little group $\mathcal M(\pmb k)$ is the subgroup of $\mathcal M$ which transforms the wave vector $\pmb k$ in the BZ into its equivalent wave vector $\pmb k+\pmb K$, here $\pmb K$ is a reciprocal lattice vector. $\mathcal M(\pmb k)$ is also a Shubnikov space group which has translation group as its normal subgroup.
 The (magnetic) point group of $\mathcal M(\pmb{k})$ is called (magnetic) little co-group $G_{0}(\pmb k)$, which is the quotient group of $\mathcal M(\pmb{k})$ with respect to the translation group.